(585) 201-8585‬ IVY@REMOVEMYPOISONIVY.BIZ

 On-site Removal Assessment – $75

-Before scheduling, I require a brief intake conversation and photos of the area.
-This helps me confirm the property is within my service area, understand the situation, and decide whether the project is a good fit.
+Before scheduling, a brief intake conversation and photos of the area are required.
+This helps confirm the property is within the service area, clarify what is happening, and determine whether the assessment is a good fit.

-If removal is scheduled, $25 of the assessment fee may be applied toward the project.
+If removal is scheduled, $25 of the assessment fee is applied toward the project.

 Commercial Consultation and Training